Guide

 What is prompt caching?

-Prompt caching is the practice of reusing results for repeated prompts so an application can avoid re-running the same or similar request against an LLM.
+Prompt caching is the practice of reusing prior prompt work or prior prompt responses so an application can avoid repeating the same model call.

-Does prompt caching only mean provider-native prompt prefix caching?
+Does prompt caching only mean provider-native prefix caching?

 Try PromptCacheAI in your stack